speckhoiler/galagino/README.md

     * IMPORTANT: Use an arcade machine with fire button and full joystick.
 PAC MAN machine does not have a fire button and SPACE INVADER do have a joystick with left/right only.
 The machine must have a 2.8" inch UPRIGHT display.
 There are cheaper models with a 2.4" inch display - that do not fit.

 * Cheap yellow display [CYD](https://www.amazon.de/dp/B0D5H84RDB)
     * IMPORTANT: The CYD should have a speaker output.
-The CYD should be delivered with connection cables
+The CYD should be delivered with connection cables.

-* 1kOhm resistor and a plug from a USB-C cable
+* 1kOhm resistor and a plug from a USB-C cable.

 ### Build hardware
 These are the steps to build the new hardware for the machine: